Krutsch/html-bundle/README.md

 ## CLI

-`--critical`: uses [critical](https://www.npmjs.com/package/critical) to extract and inline critical-path CSS to HTML. <em>This will not work with '--live'.</em>
+`--critical`: uses [critical](https://www.npmjs.com/package/critical) to extract and inline critical-path CSS to HTML. <br>

-You could also specify a watch command (npm i chokidar-cli) in combination with the Live Server VS Code Plugin:
+You could also specify a watch command (chokidar-cli) in combination with the Live Server VS Code Plugin:

 ```json
 {